Pedagogical University of Kraków

-The Pedagogical University is the earliest pedagogical university in postwar Poland.
+The University of National Education Commission is the earliest pedagogical university in postwar Poland.
 It functions according to the model of integrated education combining theoretical knowledge with practical skills.
 The mission of the university is reinforced in scientific research and development according to the highest European standards in several dozen fields of studies.
 It runs first-cycle (bachelor's) and second-cycle (master's) degree programmes, as well as in the third-cycle degree studies (Ph.D.), and post-graduate study courses.

 History

 At the beginning, the Pedagogical Academy trained elementary school teachers; with the curriculum spanning over a period of 3 years.
 As early as in 1949, it began training secondary school teachers and was split into a new organizational structure based on departments.
 The academic posts were appointed, including those of the Senate, the Department Councils, the Rector, Vice-Rectors and the deans.

 In 1954 the college received the title of a Higher College.
 Curriculum increased to 4 years and students graduated with a Master's degree.
 The Polish October political transformations of 1956 resulted in the college gaining significant autonomy.
 For the first time the Rector was elected and not nominated.
 The first elected Rector was Prof. dr Wincenty Danek.
 Under his administration, the Higher College of Teacher Training rapidly developed and earned even more reputation.
 From the academic year 1958/1959 studies were extended to five years.

 In 1959 the university received the right to offer doctorate degree programs and in 1967 the right to confer the degree of habilitated doctor.

 In 1989 a period of political and social transformations resulted in the academy receiving complete independence and self-government.
-On October 1, 1999, the college was renamed to the Pedagogical Academy of Cracow of the National Education Commission (Akademia Pedagogiczna im.
+On 1 October 1999, the college was renamed to the Pedagogical Academy of Kraków of the National Education Commission (Akademia Pedagogiczna im.
 Komisji Edukacji Narodowej w Krakowie).
-On October 3, 2008, the college was renamed to the Pedagogical University of Cracow of the National Education Commission (Uniwersytet Pedagogiczny im.
+On 3 October 2008, the college was renamed to the Pedagogical University of Kraków of the National Education Commission (Uniwersytet Pedagogiczny im.
 Komisji Edukacji Narodowej w Krakowie).